raeytype/waldba-font-collection/README.md

 ## Goals
 The goal of this project is to extend the fonts with the Ethiopic letters that have been added to the Unicode Standard since the release of the original collection.
-continuation of Zelan since its last update by the Senamirmir Project in 2008 in the WashRa 4.1 release.

 Under this goal, the primary focus of the project is to add the letters needed to support the writing practices of living languages that use the Ethiopic (Geʾez) script such at Blin and Gurage.